mabseher/htd/README.md

     operation->addManipulationOperation(new htd::NormalizationOperation(manager.get()));

     /**
      *  Optionally, we can set the vertex elimination algorithm.
      *  We decide to use the min-degree heuristic in this case.
      */
     manager->orderingAlgorithmFactory()
         .setConstructionTemplate(new htd::MinDegreeOrderingAlgorithm(manager.get()));

     // Get the default tree decomposition algorithm.
 One can also choose a custom one. htd::ITreeDecompositionAlgorithm * baseAlgorithm =
-        manager->treeDecompositionAlgorithmFactory().getTreeDecompositionAlgorithm();
+        manager->treeDecompositionAlgorithmFactory().createInstance();

     /**
      *  Set the optimization operation as manipulation operation in order